Karmabai

-Karma Bai (20 August 1615 - 30 November 1702), also known as Bhakt Shiromani Karma Bai, was a devotee of Lord Krishna, an incarnation of Vishnu, from the village of Kalwa in Nagaur district, Rajasthan in 17th century.
+Karmabai (20 August 1615 - 30 November 1702), also known as Bhakt Shiromani Karma Bai, was a devotee of Krishna, an incarnation of Vishnu, from the village of Kalwa in Nagaur district, Rajasthan in 17th century.
 Karmabai is celebrated in Hinduism for her piety and the miraculous events associated with her offerings to Krishna.
 Her legacy is commemorated in Puri, Odisha, where she is said to have spent her later years and where her samadhi (memorial shrine) is revered during the Jagannath Rath Yatra.

 Early life

 Karmabai was born on 20 August 1615, into the family of Jeevanram Dudi and Ratni Devi in Kalwa, a village in Rajasthan’s Nagaur district into a Jat family.
-She was raised in a devout Vaishnava household, Karmabai grew up observing her father’s deep devotion to Lord Krishna.
+She was raised in a devout Vaishnava household, Karmabai grew up observing her father’s deep devotion to Krishna.
 Her early life was marked by simplicity and piety, shaped by the rural Jat community’s values and traditions.

-Legend of Karma Bai Khichdi
+Legend

 Karmabai’s popular story centers on her literal interpretation of her father’s instructions, showcasing her innocent yet steadfast faith.
-When Jeevanram Dudi left for an outstation trip, he entrusted the young Karmabai—believed to be around 13 years old—with the responsibility of offering bhog (food) to Lord Krishna before eating herself.
-Taking his words to heart, Karmabai prepared khichdi, a simple dish of rice and lentils, and placed it before Krishna’s idol.
-When the idol did not “eat,” she refused to eat herself, waiting faithfully for the Lord to accept her offering.
+When Jeevanram Dudi left for an outstation trip, he entrusted the young Karmabai—believed to be around 13 years old—with the responsibility of offering bhog (food) to Krishna before eating herself.
+Taking his words to heart, Karmabai prepared khichdo, a simple dish of bajra(pearl millet)and placed it before Krishna’s idol.
+When the idol did not “eat,” she refused to eat herself, waiting faithfully for the deity to accept her offering.

-Moved by her sincerity, Lord Krishna is said to have appeared before her and consumed the khichdi.
+Moved by her sincerity, Krishna is said to have appeared before her and consumed the khichdi.
 This divine interaction continued daily until her father’s return.
 When Karmabai recounted the events, her father, initially skeptical, asked her to prove it.
 In response, she pleaded with Krishna, who appeared again to affirm her devotion.
 This miracle solidified her reputation as a true devotee.